v-cakoll/docs.it-it/docs/framework/unmanaged-api/diagnostics/isymunmanagedreader-getdocuments-method.md

  [in] Dimensione della matrice `pDocs`.

  `pcDocs`
- [out] Puntatore a una variabile che riceve la lunghezza della matrice.
+ [out] A pointer to a variable that receives the array length.

  `pDocs`
- [out] Puntatore a una variabile che riceve la matrice del documento.
+ [out] A pointer to a variable that receives the document array.

 ## <a name="return-value"></a>Valore restituito
- S_OK se il metodo ha esito positivo; in caso contrario, E_FAIL o qualche altro codice di errore.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Requisiti
- **Intestazione:** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Vedere anche